The Advanced Guide To Using Google Analytics UTM Parameters

 3) You can use Google Analytics URL builder on Facebook.

-4) You can use this automated Google Spreadsheet – This document will simplify your workflow, while staying organized at the same time.
+4) You can use Holini’s bulk URL builder spreadsheet (that’s our favorite one!)- This document will simplify your workflow, while staying organized at the same time.

 5) You can use an automated Google Spreadsheet built by Annie.